scotchtape22/games/README.md

 World Championship Laser Tag puts players in the role of the GM of a Laser Tag team in the 1980s, but also the future.
 You manage your roster and tactics to build the best possible strategy to defeat your opponents in asychrnonus matches.

+To play the current version using python3.6 to run wclt.py, and enter 2 of the .team files when prompted.
+You can manually edit the .team files to change tactics.

 # WCLT Roadmap